Insecure Attachment Style: Understanding the Impact on Mental Health

 Furthermore, insecure attachment during childhood can have long-term effects on an individual’s mental health in adulthood.
 Early experiences of neglect or inconsistent care can shape one’s attachment style and impact their ability to form healthy relationships later in life.

-It is important for individuals with insecure attachment styles to seek appropriate support and therapy to address these underlying issues.
+It is important for people with insecure attachment styles to seek appropriate support and therapy to address these underlying issues.
 Therapeutic interventions such as attachment-based therapy or trauma-focused therapy can help individuals develop secure attachment styles, improve self-esteem, and enhance overall mental well-being.

 How does an insecure attachment style impact mental health outcomes later in life?